Deploy Ubuntu OKE nodes using Oracle Cloud Console

 Pay attention to which image you select and ensure its architecture matches your chosen node shape (for example, AMD64 or ARM64).

-• Node count: Set the node count to zero.
+• Node count: Set the node count to zero and proceed.

 Add nodes to an existing OKE cluster